osgeouk/website/foss4guklocal2023/glasgow.md

 <img src="images/uni-of-glasgow.jpg" width="600" align="middle">

-### Registration
+### Sponsors

-We are very happy to announce that due to recent sponsorship the Glasgow event is now FREE.
-Register with discount code **FOSSGLA** to take advantage of this opportunity.
-If you would still like to donate to OSGeo:UK and FOSS4G:UK, you can do so [here](https://uk.osgeo.org/donations.html).
-If you have already registered for the Glasgow event and would like to request reimbursement, please contact Petrus Gerrits (<p.gerrits.1@research.gla.ac.uk>) or
-Guy Solomon (<Guy.Solomon@glasgow.ac.uk>).

-[Registration](https://www.eventbrite.co.uk/e/foss4g-uk-local-2023-tickets-663598610307){:target="_newpage"} is now open!
+We are very grateful for the support of [University of Glasgow](https://www.gla.ac.uk/) for sponsoring FOSS4G:UK Local 2023 at this event.

 Join our [our mailing list](https://lists.osgeo.org/mailman/listinfo/uk){:target="_newpage"} to keep up to date with news.

 ### Programme - Thursday 7th September 2023